pwang00/pwang00.github.io/_posts/2025-09-08-fortidctf-guessy.md

 ## Overview

-This challenge was actually quite neat and drew on insights from public key cryptography and information theory.
+This challenge was actually quite neat and drew on insights from both public key cryptography and information theory.

-At a high level, we are given the source to a server that implements a 10-round protocol, where a secret is generated per-round and encrypted with [Paillier](https://en.wikipedia.org/wiki/Paillier_cryptosystem).
-On each round, we are asked to submit 7 lists of numbers (each with even length), which are split into left and right halves.
-For each half, the server multiplies the corresponding numbers by the Paillier-encrypted secret, performs Pailler decryption on that result, and returns the product of their RSA encryptions.
+At a high level, we are given the source to a server that implements a 10-round protocol, where a secret is generated per-round.
+On each round, we can query the server with 7 lines of numbers to inform our guess, and we must pass all rounds in order to obtain the flag.

 ```python
 #!/usr/bin/python3